Fallen-Breath/tweakermore/docs/document-en_us.md

     - Litematica (`litematica`)

-### tweakmSchematicBlockPlacementRSChkFacing (tweakmSchematicBlockPlacementRestrictionCheckFacing)
+### schematicBlockPlacementRestrictionCheckFacing

-Should tweakmSchematicBlockPlacementRestriction check the facing of the to be placed block
+Should schematicBlockPlacementRestriction check the facing of the to be placed block

 - Category: Features
 - Type: hotkey togglable boolean
 - Default value: *no hotkey*, `true`

-### tweakmSchematicBlockPlacementRSChkSlab (tweakmSchematicBlockPlacementRestrictionCheckSlab)
+### schematicBlockPlacementRestrictionCheckSlab

-Should tweakmSchematicBlockPlacementRestriction check the slab type of the to be placed slab block
+Should schematicBlockPlacementRestriction check the slab type of the to be placed slab block

 - Category: Features
 - Type: hotkey togglable boolean
 - Default value: *no hotkey*, `true`

-### tweakmSchematicBlockPlacementRSHint (tweakmSchematicBlockPlacementRestrictionHint)
+### schematicBlockPlacementRestrictionHint

-Switch for displaying hint message when option tweakmSchematicBlockPlacementRestriction cancels a placement
+Switch for displaying hint message when option schematicBlockPlacementRestriction cancels a placement

 - Category: Features
 - Type: option list